A ramble to three villages and one hamlet

 - Cross the footbridge and turn left through the fields climbing your way up to Little Berkhamsted, emerging on a lane called Buck's Alley.

 - Turn right and then look out for a footpath on your left leading over the fields to Little Berkhamsted village.
 Turn left in the village until you reach The Five Horseshoes.
-Look out for a footpath on your left running along the side of the village cricket ground.
+Look out for a footpath on your right running along the side of the village cricket ground.

 - Take this path and continue with the cricket pitch on your left until you reach a gate.
 Here you turn right and walk north-west a short distance emerging on Little Berkhamsted Lane.